Translators and Dictionaries

 Translation Software for Your Computer (off-line access)

 Houghton-Mifflin has a bi-lingual dictionary that pronounces both English and Spanish words.
 It also inserts a clicker into the Word tool bar, which is very handy when writing in Spanish.
 This eReferenceEspaņol is the best one I have found.
 A good buy!
-This like lists several dictionaries, so look for the Spanish one.
+This link lists several dictionaries, so look for the Spanish one.
 Downloadable.
 The sound function is on their website, so you must be connected to the internet to get the sound -- easy if you have DSL.
 There is a somewhat awkward on-line access to this dictionary on Yahoo.

 This one is a translator/dictionary by Exceller